dataforseo/TypeScriptClient/docs/classes/BusinessDataGoogleHotelSearchesLiveRequestInfo.md

 optional field
 the keyword you specify is used to search for the list of hotels;
 if you don’t use this field, we will return the list of hotels found in a specified location;
-you can specify up to 700 symbols in the keyword filed all %## will be decoded (plus symbol ‘+’ will be decoded to a space character) if you need to use the “%” symbol for your keyword, please specify it as “%25”;
+you can specify up to 700 characters in the keyword filed all %## will be decoded (plus character ‘+’ will be decoded to a space character) if you need to use the “%” character for your keyword, please specify it as “%25”;
-Note: in order to obtain accurate search results, the location name is appended to the keyword automatically
+Note: in order to obtain accurate search results, the location name is appended to the keyword automatically learn more about rules and limitations of keyword and keywords fields in DataForSEO APIs in this Help Center article

 #### Implementation of